geoserver/geoserver/doc/en/developer/source/source.rst

       $ git config --global core.precomposeunicode true

-   This setting converts paths to precomposed form as files are added to the repository.
+   This setting converts paths to precomposed form when adding files to the repository.

-   To fix a file added in decomposed form it must be removed, and then added:
+   To fix a file added in decomposed form it must be removed:

    .. code-block:: bash